About this Artist

 A regular performer with many of the world’s foremost orchestras and conductors, Barnatan served from 2014 to 2017 as the inaugural Artist-in-Association of the New York Philharmonic.
 In summer 2017, he made his BBC Proms debut with the BBC Symphony at London’s Royal Albert Hall.
 Recent orchestral debuts include the Chicago, Baltimore, Fort Worth, Indianapolis, Nashville, San Diego, and Seattle Symphony orchestras, as well as the Leipzig Gewandhaus Orchestra and the London, Helsinki, Hong Kong, and Royal Stockholm Philharmonic orchestras.

 Barnatan’s passion for contemporary music sees him commission and perform many works by living composers, including premieres of pieces by Thomas Adès, Sebastian Currier, Avner Dorman, Alan Fletcher, Joseph Hallman, Alasdair Nicolson, Andrew Norman, and Matthias Pintscher.
 His most recent album release is a live recording of Messiaen’s 90-minute masterpiece Des canyons aux étoiles, in which he played the exceptionally challenging solo piano part at the Santa Fe Chamber Music Festival.

-Born in Tel Aviv in 1979, Inon went on to study at London’s Royal Academy of Music.
+Born in Tel Aviv in 1979, Barnatan started playing the piano at the age of three and made his orchestral debut at 11, before moving to London in 1997 to study at the Royal Academy of Music.
 He is a recipient of both the Avery Fisher Career Grant and Lincoln Center’s Martin E. Segal Award, and currently resides in New York.